vijeth-ag/account-man/readme.md

-A personal Ionic project with Electron distribution
+An Ionic project with Electron distribution